Free disability insurance quotes in minutes

 But there are other factors besides income that go into what you pay for disability insurance, which is why getting a quote is the best way to estimate your rates.
 What you pay for a long-term disability policy also depends on your:

-• Age: Rates get more expensive as you age, but you can lock in cheaper coverage by getting a policy early.
+• Age: Rates go up as you age, but you can lock in cheaper coverage by getting a policy early.

-• Benefit period: Picking a longer benefits period means higher premiums.
+• Benefit period: Picking a longer benefits period means higher premiums, but it also means more protection.

 • Coverage details: Expect higher rates if you have a policy with more coverage and added riders.